 If you don’t have the time to drive deep into the mountains to see an amazing waterfall, how about hitting the trails closer to Denver?
 While many of Colorado’s best waterfalls involve trekking deep into the backcountry, there are a number of fabulous waterfalls relatively near the city.

 We’ve rounded up seven of the best waterfalls closest to Denver, Golden and Boulder, with something for every ability level.
-They lie within an hour and half drive of the city.
+They lie within an hour and a half drive of the city.
 Some are short, simple hikes, others require patience and planning.
-The city of Denver itself, doesn’t offer any waterfalls, so we’ll be traveling west to into the foothills and front range mountains to explore these gems.
+The city of Denver itself, doesn’t offer any waterfalls, so we’ll be traveling west into the foothills and front range mountains to explore these gems.

 Here are the best waterfalls near Denver, CO, in order of proximity:

 1. Bridal Veil Falls & Charlie Tayler Water Wheel – Idaho Springs

 This one’s tucked away on the south side of Interstate-70 in the town of Idaho Springs.
 It’s quite hidden from those bustling streets of the historic district.
 However, it’s only a short walk south, toward I-70 from downtown and you’ll reach a paved trail.
 It leads under the highway to the opposite side.
 There are two places to cross under I-70 (it’s a loop) and both take you past this wonderful water wheel and waterfall.

 The Charlie Tayler Water Wheel was built in 1893, by a local miner by the same name.
 Story says he lived until 94 because he never kissed girls or took baths.
 He generated power with the wheel to fuel his gold mill for his claim on Ute Creek.
 Bridal Veil Falls thunders down into Clear Creek throughout the spring, summer and fall, before freezing in the winter.